in100daysOrg/kubernetes/README.md

 # kubernetes
-Learn Kubernetes in 100 days!
+Master Kubernetes in 100 days!